 DHCC Regulation No. 7 of 2013 (on Health Data) regulates the use and disclosure of Patient Health Information (including personal information and medical information relating to a patient's physical or mental health) by entities licensed in the DHCC.

 The DOH Data Standard 2008 requires that healthcare providers in the emirate of Abu Dhabi develop and institute policies and procedures relating to confidential health information, which includes information that can be used to identify a patient.
 Policies developed pursuant to the Data Standard must ensure that only the minimum necessary personnel have access to confidential health information, and such information must be kept from unauthorised access.

 The DHA introduced the Salama Electronic Medical Record System in 2017.
 This is a unified electronic medical record system currently connecting the government hospitals.
 In the long term, this scheme will be rolled out to all hospitals in the emirate of Dubai.
 The DOH has completed the implementation of a centralised electronic medical record central database, MALAFFI, mandating that all licensed health facilities in Abu Dhabi join the system and upload patient health information to the system.

 Ministry of Health and Prevention

-The MOH is the federal authority focused on creating a unified set of healthcare policies across the emirates.
-The MOH also plays the role of the primary health regulator for the Northern Emirates.
-In general, the MOH's activities include licensing and monitoring healthcare providers and healthcare professionals, administering health prevention and awareness training programmes, and regulating the registration and control of pharmaceuticals and medical devices.
+The MOHAP is the federal authority focused on creating a unified set of healthcare policies across the emirates.
+The MOHAP also plays the role of the primary health regulator for the Northern Emirates.
+In general, the MOHAP's activities include licensing and monitoring healthcare providers and healthcare professionals, administering health prevention and awareness training programmes, and regulating the registration and control of pharmaceuticals and medical devices.